syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 # Getting Started with .NET Maui Popup (SfPopup)

-This section provides a quick overview of how to get started with the .NET Maui Popup (SfPopup) for Maui.
-Walk-through the entire process of creating the real world SfPopup.
+This section provides a quick overview of how to get start with the .NET Maui Popup (SfPopup) for Maui.
+Walk through the entire process of creating the real-world SfPopup.

 ## Creating an application using the .NET MAUI Popup

  1. Create a new .NET MAUI application in Visual Studio.
  2. Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add SfPopup to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Popup and then install it.
+To add SfPopup to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Popup and install it.
  3. Import the control namespace `Syncfusion.Maui.Popup` in XAML or C# code.
  4. Initialize the `SfPopup` control.